kkasperczyk-no/sdk-nrf/samples/connectedhomeip/lock/README.rst

 The remote control testing requires either commissioning by the Matter controller device into a network or using the test mode.
 Both methods can be enabled after :ref:`building and running the sample <matter_lock_sample_remote_control>`.

+The sample can be configured to use the secure bootloader and utilize it for performing over-the-air Device Firmware Upgrade using Bluetooth LE.

 .. _matter_lock_sample_network_mode:

 Remote testing in a network